voipnorm/spark-flint-watson-demo-bot/README.md

 ## IBM Watson Conversation API's

 * IBM Watson Conversation API provides a natural language interface to help automate interactions for chatbots.
-* IBM provides a web interface to help create Intents, Entities and Dialogs
+* IBM provides a web interface to help create Intents, Entities and Dialogs along with an extensive nodejs module which is used in this skeleton.
+* API calls are made to the Watson service via the Nodejs Watson module.
 * [Great demo from IBM Watson Team](https://www.youtube.com/watch?v=MTCc4d-RXP0)

 ## Cloud 9 hosting by Amazon